SkafteNicki/dtu_cs_thesis/docs/before.md

 !!! note "Main supervisor"

-    The main supervisor for a master's thesis must
+    The main supervisor for a thesis must:

     * Be an employee at DTU as a VIP with research obligations and one of the following job categories: assistant professor, associate professor, researcher, senior researcher, senior adviser, or professor,